Alder flycatcher: Description

-E. alnorum is similar in appearance to the eastern wood-peewee (Contopus virens) and the eastern phoebe (Sayornis phoebe), as well as the nearly identical willow flycatcher (Empidonax traillii) but E. alnorum can be distinguished by its smaller size and upward tail flicking behavior.
+E. alnorum is similar in appearance to the eastern wood pewee (Contopus virens) and the eastern phoebe (Sayornis phoebe), as well as the nearly identical willow flycatcher (Empidonax traillii) but E. alnorum can be distinguished by its smaller size and upward tail flicking behavior.

 Birds in the genus Empidonax are notoriously hard to identify.
 Novel approaches to identification have been employed to try and increase the accuracy of species identification of mist-netted individuals, such as using ratios of and differences between the measured lengths of various body parts, including wings and beaks.
 Vocalizations are often relied upon for identification to species in the field when birds cannot be manipulated by hand.
+The ratio of the lengths of the primary feathers is a useful distinction with birds in the hand or on good quality profile photographs.

 Taxonomy

 The alder flycatcher is sibling species with the willow flycatcher (E. trailli).
 The two species were grouped together as one species, the Traill's flycatcher, until 1973, when differences in vocalizations and habitat use lead to their acknowledgement as distinct species, which has since been supported by genetic data.
 A study analyzing the genetic makeup of 12 Empidonax species found that the Alder and Willow Flycatcher are each other's closest relatives.
-The Tyrant flycatcher genus is closely related to the Wood-Pewee genus (Contopus), and a hybrid of the two genera was reported to have been caught in Idaho.
+The genus Empidonax is closely related to the pewee genus (Contopus), and a hybrid of the two genera was reported to have been caught in Idaho.